AntonLydike/uni-info-I/README.md

     `program.out` and run it.
  - `./run-c examples/1/bsp01.c -o program.out --arg1 --arg2` compile the first
     example to `program.out`.
 It won't be run and the arguments will be ignored.

+And for hand-ins I created a small script that copys all the code in a folder and it's subfolders, orders it and then outputs it to a single markdown or html file (if conversion is possible through [`grip`](https://github.com/joeyespo/grip)).
+To run it just type `./concat-assignments assignments/<number>` to compile a complete list of all code written for an assignment.

 ## Assignments